Will you edit an annual report this year?

 If you’ve worked on an annual report, you’ll know that multiple writers are involved in creating content.

-These writers can be subject matter experts, content writers and in-house staff, and each of them has a distinct writing style and tone of voice.
+These writers can be subject matter experts, content writers and in-house staff, and each one of them has a distinct writing style and tone of voice.

 As an editor, one of your jobs is to pull all of these different styles and voices into one writing style with a single voice.